nRF24/CircuitPython_nRF24L01/docs/examples.rst

 .. versionadded:: 2.1.0

-The following network example is designed to be compatible with all of TMRh20's C++ examples for the RF24Mesh and RF24Network libraries.
+The following network example is designed to be compatible with most of TMRh20's C++ examples for the RF24Mesh and RF24Network libraries.
 However, due to some slight differences this example prompts for user input which can cover a broader spectrum of usage scenarios.